-I am a radical, Black, queer, racial and social justice activist, youth development advocate, writer, cultural worker, and coach.
-I am committed to challenging harmful social norms rooted in imperialist white supremacist capitalist patriarchy, and I’m constantly re-imagining ways to harness my unapologetic Black rage.
+I am a racial and social justice activist, youth development advocate, writer, and cultural worker.
+I am committed to challenging harmful social norms rooted in imperialist white supremacist capitalist patriarchy, and I’m constantly re-imagining ways to normalize anti-oppressive practices.

 As a youth development advocate, I’ve encouraged youth of color to embrace feelings of anger, discover its root causes, and challenged them to use anger as a catalyst to tackle social inequities through interactive presentations, academic plans, service-learning projects, fact-finding expeditions, and open dialogue.
 Anger itself is not a problem to be fixed; it’s all about what you do with it!